 My first order of business — that proverbial dairy group on the side of My Plate; science lobbying at its finest.
-Since the plate differentiates between fruits, vegetables, proteins, and grains, it begs the question — why aren’t dairy products included with the “protein” group?
+Since the plate differentiates between fruits, vegetables, proteins, and grains, it begs the question — why aren’t dairy products simply included with the “protein” group rather than gettin their own stand-alone group?
 After all, a serving of dairy has as much protein as a serving of meat, chicken, fish, beans, nuts, and seeds.

-The fact that dairy has calcium is irrelevant; some green vegetables offer just as much calcium as milk — and in a more absorbable form — yet they are contained within the vegetable group.
+The fact that dairy has calcium is irrelevant; some green vegetables offer just as much calcium as milk, and in a more absorbable form — yet they are umbrella’d under the vegetable group.
 If the USDA were truly concerned with calcium intake (rather than returning the financial favor to the dairy industry), it would make a “calcium-rich food” group and include a wide variety of calcium-rich foods with equal prominence (milk, cheese, and yogurt along with kale, broccoli, brussels sprouts, and fortified dairy alternatives).

 I don’t believe Americans are lacking knowledge or awareness that fruits and vegetables are healthy; the problem is that fruits and vegetables compete with artificially priced junk food in the marketplace.
 Lucky Charms and Trix are so cheap because they are made with crop subsidies; meat is cheap because cows are fed government-subsidized crops, and so on and so forth.
 Is My Plate suddenly going to make a pound of vegetables cost less, and a box of Lucky Charms cost more?
 Will My Plate turn food deserts into areas where residents can have access to healthy foods?
 No.